 Since the birth of the internet, many netizens have made discussions without ever revealing their names and/or faces.
 Though this has its pros and cons, privacy, through anonymity, is an inert right we have been exercising long before big tech companies like Google and Facebook came stealing the scene.

 One might think that being private-conscious in internet is a first-world problem (it isn’t).
-On the contrary, Big Tech companies (Facebook, Amazon, Microsoft, Apple, Netflix, Google—collectively FAMANG) are racing to exploit the developing countries.
+On the contrary, Big Tech companies are racing to exploit the developing countries.
 As smartphones become more accessible to more people, so too grows the coverage of spying eyes1.
 And something as personal as smartphone is a treasure trove of data ripe for the picking.

 While this post isn’t exactly a step-by-step procedure on how to become as private as possible on the internet, it hopes to, at least, give the readers an idea on what Internet Privacy is, and why it matters, especially in developing countries.

 According to Internet World Stats, more than half of the world population has access to the internet, and by sheer number, Asians constitute the majority of these internet users.
 That number will increase in the coming years, as internet becomes more widely available.
-That you are reading this likely means you have access to internet through your preferred device, unless this page was saved and printed for offline, off-grid perusing.
+That you are reading this likely means you have access to internet through your preferred device, unless this article is printed for offline, off-grid perusing.

 We consume a lot of info per day.
-How does an average person distill all this into usable knowledge, if it’s even possible at all?
+How does an average person distill all this into usable knowledge?
 How are we using all these hours spent on the internet?

 In this information era, many of us can now access a cheap yet reliable computing device, mostly in the form of smartphone.
 Major telecoms offer free data for Facebook (and/or Instagram).
 This grants people access to a version of internet of questionable ethics.
 Facebook, as you may have heard a lot by now23456, doesn’t care about what its users think, despite Mark Zuckerberg saying7:

 One would even ask, “What do I care?
 I have nothing to hide.”

 Edward Snowden couldn’t have said it better: